Population 436

 Population 436 is a 2006 mystery-horror film directed by Michelle MacLaren and starring Jeremy Sisto, Fred Durst, Peter Outerbridge and Charlotte Sullivan.
-The film was filmed on location in Steinbach, Manitoba, including scenes shot at the historic Mennonite Heritage Village museum.
+Despite the credited location of the film as Steinbach Manitoba, The film was filmed on location in Austin, Manitoba, including scenes shot at the historic Manitoba Agricultural Museum village.
+The museums buildings such as the Muir House and the Arizona Church are frequently seen during the film.
 The film was released direct-to-video.

 Plot

 Steve Kady, a US Census Bureau enumerator, is sent to the remote and seemingly idyllic village of Rockwell Falls, North Dakota, to interview residents concerning the population.
 On the way to Rockwell Falls, he is distracted by a woman falling off a horse and his vehicle hits a pothole and bursts two tires.
 He is eventually picked up by Bobby Caine, the Sheriff's Deputy, who drives him into Rockwell Falls and helps him find a place to stay.

 During his stay, Kady notices a number of disturbing things about the town, including its people acting strangely.
 He begins to have eerie dreams.
 There is also talk of the "fever" from townsfolk, several of whom treat him as though he was not just a visitor, but a permanent new resident.
 His research reveals that the town's population has remained at exactly 436 for over 100 years.
 People who try to leave Rockwell Falls seem to meet with bizarre and deadly accidents or just vanish, which the residents believe to be the work of God.

 Kady becomes romantically involved with Courtney Lovett, a local woman and the daughter of his host, much to the chagrin of Caine, who is also in love with her.
 He also befriends Amanda, a young girl whose father was killed trying to escape from the town, and who is being held at the clinic of Dr. Greaver, the town physician, on the pretext of treating her for schizophrenia.
 Courtney and Amanda both express a desire to leave the town but are afraid of the consequences of trying.